-With the Pen Tool (P) draw in the suburbs of the town using the #F0DBAB as a color filling.
+With the Pen Tool (P) draw in the suburbs of the town using #F0DBAB as a color filling.

 How to Create the Castle Tower

 Draw the rectangle of the tower (#FBB03B) with the Rectangle Tool (M) proportionately vertical.
 Next, draw another rectangle, seperate from the other one for the top.
 Later, with the Pen Tool (P), complement the space between both rectangles as we can see in the figure below.
-Fuse the whole tower using Unite in the Appearance panel.
+Fuse the whole tower using Unite in the Pathfinder panel.

-Now make a copy the tower (Ctrl + C > Ctrl + F) and change the fill color #F7931E.
+Now make a copy the tower (Ctrl + C > Ctrl + F) and change the fill color to #F7931E.
 Send them back (Ctrl+[) and with the Direct Selection Tool (A) select the nodes on the right side and move them to the right of the tower.

 Later create the defence on the right side with the Rectangle Tool (M) and minus that shape on the tower.